frederic-perez/AmE-dictionary/data/dictionary.md

 __situation__ _n_ :five::hammer: _Sorry guys, we have a situation here._ _We’ve got a situation in there!_
 __sivvied__ _v_ (?)
 __six in one, (and) half a dozen in the other__ _idiom_ The difference between these two options is negligible, irrelevant, or unimportant; either option is fine or will work as well as the other.
-__six-hundred-pound gorilla__ (also eight-hundred-pound gorilla or nine-hundred-pound gorilla) A powerful force; a virtually irresistible influence.
 __sizable__ _adj_ :two: Of considerable size; fairly large. _Clinton’s sizable lead._
 __sizzle<sup>1</sup>__ _v_ :three: _Rihanna sizzled when she performed in New York._
 __sizzle<sup>2</sup>__ _n_ :five: _Filming a “sizzle reel.”_